Ceelog/phpdoc-en/src/ref/datetime.md

 `abbr`
 Time zone abbreviation.

-`gmtOffset`
+`utcOffset`
 Offset from GMT in seconds.
 Defaults to -1 which means that first found time zone corresponding to `abbr` is returned.
 Otherwise exact offset is searched and only if not found then the first time zone with any offset is returned.

-`isdst`
+`isDST`
 Daylight saving time indicator.
 Defaults to -1, which means that whether the time zone has daylight saving or not is not taken into consideration when searching.
-If this is set to 1, then the `gmtOffset` is assumed to be an offset with daylight saving in effect; if 0, then `gmtOffset` is assumed to be an offset without daylight saving in effect.
-If `abbr` doesn't exist then the time zone is searched solely by the `gmtOffset` and `isdst`.
+If this is set to 1, then the `utcOffset` is assumed to be an offset with daylight saving in effect; if 0, then `utcOffset` is assumed to be an offset without daylight saving in effect.
+If `abbr` doesn't exist then the time zone is searched solely by the `utcOffset` and `isDST`.

 ### Return Values